Myriad Genetics

 For The Tireless

-Problem: High-value breast surgeons who had previously ordered through Myriad had gone quiet, lapsed 12+ months, driven by misconceptions that germline testing was costly, lacked patient support, and was difficult to navigate.
+Goal: Win back high-value breast surgeons who had lapsed 12 or more months, driven by misconceptions that germline testing was costly, lacked patient support, and was difficult to navigate.

-Solution: A video-led, multi-channel win-back campaign built to reposition Myriad as an empathetic, reliable partner.
-Creative ran across streaming, LinkedIn, OOH, and premium digital placements, driving to a landing page designed to remove every barrier to re-engagement.
+What I made: A video-led, multi-channel win-back campaign including streaming video, LinkedIn ads, OOH placements, premium digital banners, and a supportive landing page designed to remove every barrier to re-engagement.

 My Role: Co-led concept and full visual direction alongside the ACD, from strategic brief to final execution.